 What the research shows

-In a 2015 review, researchers found that evidence from human trials strongly supports the potential for CBD as a treatment for anxiety disorders.
-The studies found that CBD reduces anxiety in patients with social anxiety disorder (SAD) and shows potential for the treatment of PTSD, generalised anxiety disorder (GAD) and could be used to enhance cognitive behavioural therapy, which is often used to treat anxiety disorders.
+In a 2015 review, researchers found that evidence from human trials supports the potential for CBD as a treatment for anxiety disorders.
+The studies found that CBD reduced anxiety in patients with social anxiety disorder (SAD) and showed potential for the treatment of generalised anxiety disorder (GAD).

-A 2020 study examined the effects of CBD on a range of ailments including non-cancer pain, cancer-related symptoms, neurological symptoms, and mental health symptoms.
+A 2020 study examined the effects of CBD on a range of ailments including pain, neurological symptoms, and mental health symptoms.
 This study also highlighted the potential benefits of CBD for treating anxiety.

 Another recent study found that 90% of patients reported a significant reduction in their levels of anxiety after taking CBD for just one week.

-While there are numerous recent studies that show the efficacy of CBD for treating anxiety disorders, more research is needed to fully understand the benefits and determine the best methods of treatment.
-For example, there is no clear consensus among health professionals regarding the standardised dosage recommended for CBD use.
+While there are numerous recent studies indicating the potential benefits of CBD, more research is needed to fully understand the benefits and determine the best methods of treatment.

 - Drowsiness and fatigue